Approved by the Copyright Committee and the AALL Executive Board

 Under the Classroom Guidelines, nonprofit educational institutions may, under certain circumstances, make multiple copies of articles, book chapters, and portions of other copyrighted works for classroom use.
 The Classroom Guidelines restrict use to one term, and also impose tests such as brevity, spontaneity and cumulative effects.
 Scholars, librarians, and publishers agree that uses within the terms of the Classroom Guidelines are fair.

 The Classroom Guidelines were designed to cover uses in primary and secondary schools.
-In higher education, including nonprofit law school-sponsored continuing legal education programs, however, fair use should encompass copying beyond that which is permitted in the Classroom Guidelines.
-The word limitations in the Classroom Guidelines are especially problematic for legal education due to the length of most copyrightable legal documents and scholarship.
+However, in higher education, including nonprofit law school-sponsored continuing legal education programs, fair use should encompass copying beyond that which is permitted in the Classroom Guidelines.
+The word limitations in the Classroom Guidelines are problematic for legal education due to the length of most copyrightable legal documents and scholarship.

 Academic libraries may make a limited number of copies of articles, chapters, and portions of other copyrighted works for library reserve collections as an extension of the classroom.
-The ALA Model Policy suggests that no more than six copies be made for reserve for any one class.
+The ALA Model Policy Concerning College and University Photocopying for Classroom, Research and Library Reserve Use suggests that no more than six copies be made for reserve for any one class.
 The copies may be print or electronic.
 In the case of electronic copies, access should be limited to no more than six simultaneous users.
 For electronic reserves, the institution should take reasonable steps to ensure copies are only accessible to enrolled students.

 3.1.2 Other Law Libraries

-Multiple simultaneous copying generally is not permitted under the library exemption.
-There may be instances, however, where such copying would be permitted under fair use.
+Multiple simultaneous copying generally is not permitted under the Library Exemption, however there may be instances where such copying would be permitted under fair use.
 The library should apply the four fair use factors to determine whether making the copies qualifies for the fair use exemption.

-A library may make three copies of a published work when the format in which the work is stored has become obsolete.
+Under § 108(c), a library may make three copies of a published work when the format in which the work is stored is a) obsolete and b) the library, after a reasonable effort, has determined that it cannot obtain an unused replacement at a fair price.
 A format is obsolete if the equipment or device necessary to perceive the work is no longer manufactured or not reasonably available in the commercial marketplace.